PaulHofma/tracklete-analysis/README.md

  - Total number of days to use : this lets you set how many days (starting at the most recent and counting backwards) of data you want to use.
 Useful to see investigate trends over longer or shorter periods of time.
 Note that trends over shorter periods will _by definition_ be less reliable predictors!
  - Plots to include : these are your on/off switches for which of the 4 'types' of bodystats (weight, heartrate, rating<sup>[1](#myfootnote1)</sup>, sleep) you want to plot.
  - Weight lines : whether to include lines to indicate a certain weight requirement; built in such a way that you only need to set this to true and then enter the average weight for your category (presumably 70 for men and 57 for women).
- - Save Plots (_app only_) : whether to save the plots (these will be saved at fairly large size to ensure good quality, and are saved as .png files in the app's "internal folder" (_bug note_: this is a minor bug and will be fixed asap; the intent is to put the images in the folder the excel file came from).
+ - Save Plots (_app only_) : whether to save the plots (these will be saved at fairly large size to ensure good quality, and are saved as .png files in a folder named Tracklete Trends (which will be located in the same folder the program folder and shortcut are in).

 ### Footnotes:
 <a name="myfootnote1">1</a>: Note that 'rating' is the column with the star in Tracklete; this is supposed to give your athlete a way to rate their overall well being for the day.